Cardiac Inherited Diseases Service

-The commonest familial heart conditions are long QT syndrome, Brugada syndrome and hypertrophic cardiomyopathy.
+The commonest familial heart conditions are long QT syndrome (LQTS), Brugada syndrome (BRS) and Hypertrophic Cardiomyopathy (HCM).
 CIDG also coordinates nationally the family and genetic investigation for sudden unexpected natural deaths in 1-40 year olds.
 CIDG works closely with the national forensic and coronial services.

 Who leads CIDG?

-The national clinical leader is Associate Professor Jon Skinner, children's heart rhythm specialist, at Starship Children's Hospital.
+The national clinical leader is Professor Jon Skinner, children's heart rhythm specialist, at Starship Children's Hospital.

 Which doctors belong to CIDG?

-A group of doctors from each region belong to CIDG.
-The majority are cardiologists, paediatricians, geneticists and pathologists.
-A list is available at www.cidg.org
+A group of Clinicians from each region belong to CIDG.
+The majority are Cardiologists (heart doctors), Paediatricians, Geneticists and Pathologists.
+A current list is available on the CIDG website:www.cidg.org.nz

 Is this just for children?